Call us for an estimate

 • Depth and use of the basement – Deeper basements and ones converted to living space place higher demands on moisture control and comfort.

-Because every century home is unique, there is no single “off-the-shelf” solution that works for all stone rubble foundations.
+Because every century-old home is unique, there is no single “off-the-shelf” solution that works for every stone rubble foundation.

 Cochren Foundation’s Approach to Century Homes

-Cochren Foundation & Repair works with each homeowner to quickly identify the contributing factors and develop a permanent, practical solution using modern technology and proven products—without compromising the character of the home.
+Cochren Foundation & Repair works with each homeowner to quickly identify the contributing factors and develop a long-term, practical solution using proven repair methods, modern drainage systems, and materials suited to older foundations—without compromising the character of the home.

 Our typical process includes: